emu-wg/rfc7170bis/draft-ietf-emu-rfc7170bis.md

 ## Fragmentation {#fragmentation}

-Fragmentation of EAP packets is dicussed in {{RFC5216}} Section 2.1.5.
+Fragmentation of EAP packets is discussed in {{RFC5216}} Section 2.1.5.
 There is no special handling of fragments for TEAP.

 ## Services Requested by the Peer